learn-co-curriculum/js-async-fetch-readme/README.md

 2. Explain how `fetch()` is used in modern browsers
 3. Explain what are sending `fetch()` requests
 4. Working around backwards compatibility issues
+5. Identify examples of the AJAX technique on popular web sites

 ## Explain How JavaScript Fetches Data From Remote Resources